Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP TWO: In a medium mixing bowl, sift together the cake flour, cocoa powder, baking powder, baking soda, and salt.
 Make sure you do not have any lumps of cocoa powder in your dry ingredient mixture.
 Set aside.

-STEP THREE: In a large mixing bowl, using a hand mixer on medium speed, beat together the granulated sugar, eggs, canola oil, and vanilla extract for 1 to 2 minutes or until light and fluffy.
+STEP THREE: In a large mixing bowl, using a hand mixer on medium speed, beat together the granulated sugar, eggs, vegetable oil, and vanilla extract for 1 to 2 minutes or until light and fluffy.

 sugar, egg, oil, and vanilla combined together